Operation Goodwood: 18 July

 Just before 10:00, the Guards Armoured Division caught up with the 11th Armoured Division and pressed on towards Cagny.
 By 12:00 the leading elements were halted, engaged in fighting.
 A German counter-attack against the 2nd Armoured Grenadier Guards by 19 tanks from the 21st Panzer Division and the Tigers of the 503rd Heavy Panzer Battalion, failed when the German tanks came under fire from their own guns and two Tigers were knocked out.
 An isolated Tiger II (King Tiger) attempting to manoeuvre out of danger, was caught by an Irish Guards Sherman tank that had also become detached from its unit.
 The Sherman crew fired into the Tiger and then rammed it; anti-tank fire from other British units then penetrated the Tiger's armour.
 Both crews abandoned their vehicles and most of the German crew was captured.
 The 503rd Heavy Panzer Battalion later attacked the Coldstream Guards but was forced to withdraw by massed anti-tank fire.
 It took the Guards the rest of the day to capture Cagny, which was found abandoned when infantry entered the village.
-Attempts to renew the advance were met by fierce German resistance.
+Attempts to resume the advance were met by determined German resistance.
 Starting last, the only element of the 7th Armoured Division to enter the battle was the 5th Royal Tank Regiment (5th RTR).
-At 17:00 near Cuverville it knocked out two Panzer IVs for the loss of four tanks and then cleared Grentheville which had been bypassed earlier in the day by the 3rd RTR and several prisoners were taken.
+At 17:00 near Cuverville it knocked out two Panzer IVs for the loss of four tanks and then cleared Grentheville, bypassed earlier in the day by the 3rd RTR, taking several prisoners.
 A German counter-attack by six tanks petered out after two tanks each were destroyed.

 The 11th Armoured Division pulled back to the Caen–Vimont railway line for the evening and replacement tanks were brought forward for all divisions, with the 11th Armoured receiving priority.
-German recovery teams went forward to recover and repair as many of their tanks as possible, as few replacements were available.
+German recovery teams went forward to recover as many of their tanks as possible, as few replacements were available.
 Unnoticed by the British, a gap had been created between Emièville and Troan.
 This was closed during the night by the 12th SS Panzer Division, which had lost ten tanks, en route, to air attacks.
-A number of minor German counter-attacks were launched from the ridge; one at dusk was broken up by British artillery and anti-tank fire, which destroyed a Panther and Tiger, another after dark led by a captured Sherman as a ruse, was repulsed after the Sherman and two Panthers were knocked out by a British anti-tank battery.
+A number of minor German counter-attacks were launched from the ridge; one at dusk was broken up by British artillery and anti-tank fire, which destroyed a Panther and Tiger, another after dark, led by a captured Sherman as a ruse, was repulsed after the Sherman and two Panthers were knocked out by a British anti-tank battery.
 During the night, German bombers dropped flares over the Orne bridges, which then came under aerial attack.
 One bridge was slightly damaged and the headquarters of the 11th Armoured Division was hit, as were some tank crews who had survived the fighting.